 The first thing that everyone says when it comes to dark aida is light it up.
 I would personally suggest stitching somewhere so well lit up that it doesn’t matter if you have dark aida or not, but investing in a really reliable and bright light can work wonders for your work.
 If you’re interested we looked at if daylight bulbs are really worth it and we even mention the use of dark aidas.

 But people often ask me about how they should light their area.
-I’ve regularlly heard about lighting under your work as well as on top, and whilst I understand why, I think that this isn’t the way to go.
+I’ve regularly heard about lighting under your work as well as on top, and whilst I understand why, I think that this isn’t the way to go.
 I would light from the top only.

-Cover your lap with white (or use a light box)
+Cover your lap with white (or use a lightbox)

 And here’s why I think you should light from the top only; you should light from the bottom differently.
-Instead of using a traditional bulb, you should either use a large white sheet to reflect light, or, my personal favorite; a tracing pad.
+Instead of using a traditional bulb, you should either use a large white sheet to reflect light or, my personal favorite; a tracing pad.
 You can pick tracing pads up from amazon for a dozen dollars, and they’re super light and thin so you can rest them on your lap, or table without issue.
 The advantage is that unlike standard light, a tracing pad both lights and gives a white backdrop at the same time, meaning you can see right through those holes.

 I used to hate the idea of gridding, and honestly, I’m not too sure why, but for an average project, I still don’t grid.
 But that isn’t the case for dark fabrics.
 For dark fabrics I ALWAYS grid.
-Half the battle with a dark fabric is the effort of counting, and with a simple grid you can make it so much easier.
+Half the battle with a dark fabric is the effort of counting, and with a simple grid, you can make it so much easier.

 Check out our cross stitch gridding techniques if you’re new like I was!